 Known as the College Area Community Garden, the non-profit group has 6 elected Board Members representing the general community as well as SDSU affiliates.
 Our email interest list currently totals over 800 people and news flashes are sent to over 8000 local area residents via Nextdoor.com.
 Come on over to help us during bi-monthly volunteer work parties!
 See our website: www.collegeareagarden.org

 We'll work with your schedule.

-- All adults are welcome to register on our website and participate.
-16 and 17 year olds are welcome if with parents/legal guardians stay for full shift with them.
+All adults are welcome to register on our website and participate.
+16 and 17 year olds are welcome if parents/legal guardians stay for full shift with them.